MicrosoftDocs/PlayReady/Docs/Overview/content-encryption-modes.md

 Microsoft recommends that encryptors always include the same ALGID value in the PlayReady Header that they included when they processed the content.

 In a standard scenario, the encryptor encrypts content and generates the PlayReady Header in the content.
-The encryptor knows which AES mode it used for encryption; thus, it includes this information in the ALGID property of the PlayReady Header.
-Clients initiate license requests based on PlayReady Headers parsed out of real content, so the ALGID value is present and valid.
+The encryptor knows which AES mode it used for encryption; thus, it includes this information in the ALGID property of the PlayReady Header. clients initiate license requests based on PlayReady Headers parsed out of real content, so the ALGID value is present and valid.

-In some scenarios, the Client initiates a license request based on a simple KID value (a 128-bit GUID).
+In some scenarios, the client initiates a license request based on a simple KID value (a 128-bit GUID).
 In this case, the ALGID value in the PlayReady Header inserted in the license request is going to be missing (also known as unspecified).
-One example is when the Client makes a license request by using HTML5 EME APIs.
+One example is when the client makes a license request by using HTML5 EME APIs.

 ### How the Client handles a missing ALGID

-If the Client initiates a license request based on an incoming PlayReady Header, then the ALGID value in the license request is going to reflect the value found in the header because the license acquisition challenge includes a copy of the PlayReady Header.
+If the client initiates a license request based on an incoming PlayReady Header, then the ALGID value in the license request is going to reflect the value found in the header because the license acquisition challenge includes a copy of the PlayReady Header.
 In this case:

 - For all PlayReady Headers v4.2 or lower, the ALGID value is required and must be valid.
 - For PlayReady Headers v4.3 or higher, the ALGID value can be present and valid, or missing.